Silent Self-Stabilising Leader Election in Programmable Matter Systems with Holes

 \subsection{Pseudocode}

-We use the following conditions in state \texttt{Expanded}: \begin{enumerate}[ label={E\arabic*}, ref={E\arabic*}] \item Contracting to head does not disconnect neighbours.
+We use the following conditions in state \texttt{Expanded}: \begin{enumerate}[E1] \item Contracting to head does not disconnect neighbours.
 For example, the blue expanded particle in Figure \ref{fig:rules}. \item There exists a lower empty common neighbour, $v$, such that $N(p) \backslash \{t\} \cup \{v\}$ is connected.
 For example, the black square expanded particle in Figure \ref{fig:rules}. \item The particle $p$ is horizontally expanded and there exists a lower empty node, $u$, that is neighbouring to the tail such that $N(p) \backslash \{h\} \cup \{u\}$ is connected.
 For example, the white circle expanded particle in Figure \ref{fig:rules}. \item The tail is the lower common neighbour of an expanded particle and the higher common neighbour of the head and tail, $w$, is empty.
-For example, the white square expanded particle in Figure \ref{fig:rules}. \end{enumerate}
+For example, the white square expanded particle in Figure \ref{fig:rules} and the pink expanded particle in Figure \ref{fig:pendulum}. \end{enumerate}